hyphacoop/handbook/meetings.md

 ### Annual Members Meeting ☀️🛰️

-📆 **Schedule:** Annually, by our [Bylaws](https://handbook.hypha.coop/bylaws.html#3-member-meetings) they "shall be held within 4 months of the fiscal year end and within 15 months of any previous annual meetings", with appropriate notice given
+📆 **Schedule:** Annually, per our [Bylaws](https://handbook.hypha.coop/bylaws.md#3-member-meetings) they "shall be held within 4 months of the fiscal year end and within 15 months of any previous annual meetings", with appropriate notice given
 🕙 **Duration:** 0.5 day
 📋 **Template:**